AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/overview-2.md

 discoiquuid: 986d16fc-4c81-4785-b1f3-fe8bd7ff669e
 ---

-# Basics of managing certificates and credentials{#basics-of-managing-certificates-and-credentials}
+# Basics of managing certificates and credentials {#basics-of-managing-certificates-and-credentials}

 A *credential* contains your private key information needed for signing or identifying documents.
 A *certificate* is public key information that you configure for trust.
 AEM forms uses certificates and credentials for several purposes: